isomerpages/moe-asrjc/index.md

       alt: Image alt text
       description: "See ASRJC's Open House highlights: engaging booths, performances, and talks in one vibrant community."
+  - infopic:
+      title: Homecoming 2024
+      id: infopic
+      description: Join us as we reflect on the remarkable achievements of our alumni, enjoy vibrant activities, and honor the enduring spirit of ASRJC.
+      button: Discover More
+      url: www
+      alt: Image alt text
 ---